dtatlow/ttap-vanco-privacy/index.md

 ---

-## Contact Information
+## Support & Contact

-If you have questions regarding this privacy policy, please contact:
+If you have questions, technical issues, or feedback related to **PlasmaBind – Vancomycin PK Simulator**, please contact:

-PlasmaBind Inc.
+**Email:** plasmabind.inc@gmail.com

-Email: plasmabind@proton.me
+Support requests are reviewed on a best-effort basis.